Söderbom lab

 Research

-Small RNAs and their role in growth, development and infection
+Small RNAs and their role in development and evolution of multicellularity

 One of our research aims is to better understand the biogenesis and function of miRNAs.
-Although miRNAs previously was believed to be unique to plants and animals, we and others have now shown that they are also present in some unicellular organisms, such as Dictyostelium.
-In order to study the function of miRNAs, we construct knock out strains of miRNA associated genes and investigate the effects on growth and development.
-We also use high throughput sequencing of small RNAs and mRNAs, of strains with different genetic backgrounds to nail down miRNA regulated target genes.
-In addition, we are interested in small RNAs involvement during infection by pathogenic bacteria, using Dictyostelium as a host model.
-Another project is to further reveal the function of an abundant class of ~50-90 nt long RNAs that previously discovered and that seem to play a role during early development in Dictyostelium.
+Although miRNAs previously were believed to be unique to plants and animals, we and others have now shown that they are also present in some unicellular organisms, such as D. discoideum.
+In order to study the function of miRNAs, we construct knock-out strains of miRNA associated genes and investigate the effects on growth and development.
+We also use high throughput sequencing of small RNAs and mRNAs, using strains with different genetic backgrounds to nail down miRNA regulated target genes.
+We are also trying to understand the evolution of miRNAs, i.e. when and where they appeared during the course of evolution.
+In addition, we are interested in small RNAs involvement during infection by pathogenic bacteria, using D. discoideum as a host model.
+Another project is to further reveal the function of an abundant class of ~50-90 nt long ncRNAs, that we previously discovered, which seem to play a role during early development in dictyostelid social amoebae.

 Group members